jundalisay/superb/content/en/research/socrates/parmenides/chapter-11.md

-+++
+---
-title= "The One is All"
+title: "The One is All"
-heading= "Chapter 11"
+heading: "Chapter 11"
-date= 2021-12-21
+date: 2015-09-08
-# date= 2015-09-01
+image: "/covers/parmenides.jpg"
-image= "/covers/parmenides.jpg"
+description: "The One is in everything that exists"
-description= "The One is in everything that exists" linkb= "/research/socrates/parmenides/chapter-10" linkbtext= "Chapter 10" linkf= "/research/socrates/parmenides/chapter-12" linkftext= "Chapter 12" icon= "/icons/soc.png"
+icon: "/icons/soc.png"
-+++
+---

 1.bb.
 If the One exists, what must be the affections of the Others?